Why Do Pharma Apps Fail To Engage Doctors?

 With the surging graph of smartphone users in recent years, over 2 million apps are available in the Google Play store and approx. 1.83 million on the Apple App store (Statista, 2019).
 Pharma companies too have jumped on to the mobile app bandwagon and are trying their best to engage key healthcare stakeholders through proprietary apps.

 According to a report on Research2guidance, around 325,000 mobile apps were developed in 2017 for both patients and doctors.
 However, high abandonment rate among app-users, mainly HCPs, is an unfortunate side of pharma brand-building strategy through apps.
-What was thought to help build brand value amongst prescribers is coming up short!

 REASONS FOR APP ABANDONMENT AMONG DOCTORS:

 Phone Space Limitation: It is a universal fact that doctors really don’t have time and the pharmaceutical mobile app space is a fragmented one.
 Today, almost every big or small-scale pharma company is initiating multiple app launches to reach their customers.
 This trend of having several apps catering to various therapeutic areas, offerings, and services is a recipe for failure as space constraint curb installation of apps on every phone